Houssam-11/VoIP-AI-assistant/README.md

 Feel free to fork this repo and submit pull requests.
 Suggestions and improvements are welcome!

 ## 🙏🏼 Acknowledgement
-This Project was developed in Orange Digital Center Rabat, Maroc, thanks to all members who contributed in this project!
+This Project was developed in <b>Orange Digital Center Rabat, Maroc.</b> thanks to all members who contributed in this project!